 The individualized treatment plan should drive service delivery.
 The initial treatment plan should be completed by a member of the clinical team (i.e. counselor, nurse, clinical manager) and should be individualized to the member.
-Providers are to use the comprehensive biopsychosocial assessment, which should include a Strengths, Needs, Abilities and Preferences (SNAP), the information obtained regarding previous treatment services and member input as the foundation for developing a treatment plan.
+Providers are to use the comprehensive biopsychosocial assessment, the information obtained regarding previous treatment services, unmet health needs, and member input as the foundation for the development of a treatment plan and to support whole person care.
 The initial assessment process is expected to clarify the strengths of the member and the critical issues to be addressed in treatment.
 The treatment planning process leads to the development of strategies and interventions to address critical issues.

-The member is to fully participate with the treatment team in the development of his/her treatment and rehabilitation plan.
+The member is to fully participate with the treatment team in the development of their treatment and rehabilitation plan.
 Providers should seek signatures on the treatment plan from the member and other treatment team members as appropriate or maintain documentation of the coordination of care among treatment team members on a standardized case consultation documentation form.

 Elements for inclusion in the comprehensive treatment/service plans are found in the 3.5 Level of Care Assessment section in the ASAM Criteria.
 In addition, goals should be realistic and achievable, and written in language that is easily understood by the member.
 How the goals of this episode of care fit with the member's overall plan for recovery should be discussed during the treatment planning process.
-The plan should also include case management and treatment with other integrated providers.
-Mental Health Treatment goals must be addressed in the 3.5E Treatment Plan.
+The plan should also include case management and treatment with other integrated providers with whom the SUD provider has established memorandums of understanding for services not covered within their facility.